 Time series data can be divided into a number of types based on different criteria.
 Knowing the differences between the types of data is important as it affects the way you can interact with time series data and how the database can store and compress it.
 Let’s go through some of the most common ways to categorize, illustrations and examples of time series data.

 One characteristic of time series data that is important to understand is based on the relationship to the regularity of measurements collected in the series.
 Depending on whether the data is collected at regular or irregular time intervals, it can be classified as metrics or events.

 Metrics is a type of measurement gathered at regular time intervals.

 Events is a type of measurement gathered at irregular time intervals.

 Regular data that is evenly distributed across time and thus can be modeled or used for processes such as forecasting is called metrics.
 You need to have metrics in order to use modeling, forecasting and producing aggregates of all kinds.

 Here are several examples of metrics.

 Heart rate monitoring (ECG) and brain monitoring (EEG)

-Heart rate monitoring, also known as electrocardiogram (ECG), brain monitoring (electroencephalogram, EEG) and other similar health-related monitoring methods are examples of metrics as they are measuring the activity of human organs at regular time periods.
+The above-mentioned heart rate monitoring, also known as electrocardiogram (ECG) and brain monitoring (electroencephalogram, EEG), as well as other similar health-related monitoring methods, are examples of metrics: they are measuring the activity of human organs at regular time periods.

 All kinds of weather conditions monitoring, such as daily temperature, wind, air pressure, heights of ocean tides, etc., is another example of metrics that are used to build data models, which allow us to predict weather changes that will occur in the future.